-Another highlight you’ll find is dishes with a raw egg or over-easy egg on top.
-Some noodle restaurants in Japan would serve up Tsukimi Soba (月見そば) and Tsukimi udon (月見うどん) topped with an additional egg.
+Another highlight are rice or noodle dishes with a raw egg or over-easy egg on top.
+Some noodle restaurants in Japan would serve up Tsukimi Soba (月見そば) and Tsukimi udon (月見うどん) topped with a raw egg that gets poached in the soup broth.
 The rich yellow of the egg yolk resembles the brightest full moon.

-In the US, some botanical gardens or arboretums with Japanese gardens may also host annual moon-viewing events for visitors.
+In the US, some botanical gardens or arboretums with Japanese gardens such as Portland Japanese Garden may also host annual moon-viewing events for visitors.
 So don’t forget to look up their event calendars!

 Back in your home, you can celebrate Tsukimi by incorporating some of these rituals.
 First, make Nami’s Tsukimi Dango with/or her few other seasonal recipes (see below).

 Make it a fun evening by having a family picnic in your own backyard, by the lake or in a park and marvel at the beauty of the moon.
 Or invite some friends over for a moon-viewing party while enjoying some delicious fall snacks together.
 While you’re gazing up, see if you can spot the rabbits pounding their rice cakes!

 We hope you’ll join us in celebrating Tsukimi.
 Leave us a comment below and tell us how you would like to enjoy the full moon in celebrating the coming of fall season.
 Will you be making any special dishes that we shared above?
 We’d love to know!

 Editor’s Note: This post was originally published on September 12, 2019.
 It’s been republished with more information on Septebmer 14, 2023.